Telnice (Brno-Country District)

 Telnice (Telnitz) is a municipality and village in Brno-Country District in the South Moravian Region of the Czech Republic.
-It has about 1,600 inhabitants.
+It has about 1,700 inhabitants.

 Geography

 Telnice is located about 12 km southeast of Brno.
 It lies in the Dyje–Svratka Valley.
-The small river Říčka flows through the municipality.
+The Říčka River flows through the municipality.

 History

 The first written mention of Telnice is from 1244.

 Telnice was a battlefield of the Battle of Austerlitz on 2 December 1805.
 Austrians under Michael von Kienmayer and Russians under Dmitry Dokhturov and Friedrich Wilhelm von Buxhoeveden wrested the village from the French 3rd Line Infantry Regiment, lost it to a counterattack, and finally recaptured it.
 After the battle went against the allies farther north, they evacuated Telnice and retreated, suffering heavy losses in men and artillery pieces.

+Demographics

+Transport

+The municipality is served by the Sokolnice-Telnice train station, located on the railway line heading from Křenovice to Skalice nad Svitavou via Brno.

 Sights

-The landmark of the village is the Church of Saint John the Baptist.
+The main landmark of Telnice is the Church of Saint John the Baptist.
 It was built in the Baroque style in 1726–1734 and has a Romanesque tower.